fluttercommunity/plus_plugins/connectivity_macos/README.md

 ### Import the package

-This package has been endorsed, meaning that you only need to add `connectivity` as a dependency in your `pubspec.yaml`.
-It will be automatically included in your app when you depend on `package:connectivity`.
+This package has been endorsed, meaning that you only need to add `connectivity_plus` as a dependency in your `pubspec.yaml`.
+It will be automatically included in your app when you depend on `package:connectivity_plus`.

 This is what the above means to your `pubspec.yaml`: